-If you’re backpacking Budapest on a budget, you can easily get by on around $40-50 a day.
+If you’re backpacking on a budget, you can easily get by on around $40-50 a day depending on where in Budapest you stay.
 This will get you a dorm in a centrally located hostel, a pass to use the city’s great public transportation, local restaurants or street food, and a few drinks at one of the ruin bars.

 Those looking for a bit more comfort may need a budget of around $70-80 a day.
 This will get you a private room in a hostel or even your own place from Airbnb.